jfangwang/Broadview/pitch.md

 In a world of information, knowledge is scattered.
 Our objective is to organize the lives of our users to give them the data to better traverse their future.

-Broadview is an application that grants users a detailed look into the past and future of their financial timeline and shows the health of their financial connections.
+Broadview is an application that grants users a detailed look into the past and future of their financial timeline and shows the health of their accounts.

 “Life can only be understood backwards; but it must be lived forwards.”
                                                   - Soren Kierkegaard